 First create an input file for read function with proper data.
 You can compile the code yourself, therefore you can have a binary that perfectly suits the PIN version and any other tools you prefer.
-We strongly recommend reading Shell storm reference, but you are not allowed to copy any part of its solution.
+We strongly recommend reading Shell storm reference.